Leejjon/libgdx-maven-example/README.md

-Libgdx 0.9.9 Maven Example
+Libgdx Maven Example
 =========================

-A working libgdx (version 0.9.9) game that can be build with maven.
+A working libgdx (current version 0.9.9) game that can be build with maven.